Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Introduction

-\end{enum} Moreover, all these manifolds can be taken as quotients of $\bbB^2$ by a neat and/or arithmetic lattice. \end{thm}
+\end{enum} All these manifolds can be taken as quotients of $\bbB^2$ by an arithmetic lattice. \end{thm}

 This leads to the following question: \emph{For which nonnegative integers $\alpha, \beta$ does there exists a noncompact finite volume ball quotient with $b_1(M) = \alpha$ and $\calE(M) = \beta$?} It would be interesting to find infinitely many ball quotient manifolds with $b_1 = 0$ and arbitrarily many cusps, if such examples exist, especially in a tower of finite coverings; it seems that we do not know a single example for which the associated lattice is neat.
-See \cite{StoverOneCusp} for more discussion of this question and the first examples of a manifold $M$ with $\calE(M) = 1$.

-Our methods also require proving the following result, for which no example exists in the literature.
+Our methods also require proving the following result, for which no example previously existed in the literature.

 \begin{thm} There exists a torsion-free lattice $\Gam$ in $\PU(2, 1)$ and a homomorphism $\rho : \Gam \to \bbZ$ with finitely generated kernel. \end{thm}